deco-sites/www/docs/tutorials/props-loader/en.md

 - [Core Concepts: Sections](/docs/en/concepts/section)
 - [Loading data from APIs](/docs/en/tutorials/data-fetching)

-Loaders are used to add dynamism to sections by providing them with data from APIs.
+Loaders are used to add dynamism to sections by providing them data from APIs.
 To do this, the loader needs to receive both properties that serve to fetch and "passing" properties.
 Passing properties are properties that the loader receives but that actually just make a direct "pass" to the component, without any use by the loader itself.

 Let's take the loader below as an example: